swaggest/jsonschema-go/README.md

 * [`uniqueItems`](https://json-schema.org/draft-04/json-schema-validation.html#rfc.section.5.3.4), boolean
 * [`enum`](https://json-schema.org/draft-04/json-schema-validation.html#rfc.section.5.5.1), tag value must be a JSON or comma-separated list of strings
 * `required`, boolean, marks property as required
+* `nullable`, boolean, overrides nullability of the property

 Unnamed fields can be used to configure parent schema: